-The results of the study will be published, but any personal details provided on the Sample Submission Form will be treated as confidential information and handled in accordance with GDPR.
+The results of the study will be published, but any personal details provided on the Sample Submission Form will be treated as confidential information.
 There is no obligation to participate and your decision will not affect your cat receiving the best available standard of veterinary care.
-For further details about the study please contact Dr Sophie Binks at: sophie.binks@ndcn.ox.ac.uk
+For further details about the study please contact Dr Sophie Binks at: sophie.binks@st-hildas.ox.ac.uk